 Harry Potter Theory: The Love Room Mystery

-But that's not what I'm going to talk about, no. While traversing through the Department of Mysteries, Harry and his friends come across several rooms, all dedicated to the study of a particular area, of relative mystery.
+But, that's not what I'm going to talk about.
+While traversing through the Department of Mysteries, Harry and his friends come across several rooms, all dedicated to the study of a particular area, of relative mystery.
 We can actually name the several elements studied in the various rooms the group goes through.
-They are: Prophecy, Time, Thought, Space, Death and implicitly Love.
+These include: Prophecy, Time, Thought, Space, Death and implicitly Love.

 Once the battle between the two ends, and Voldemort tries to possess Harry but fails, and escapes, Harry and Dumbledore have a great discussion inside Dumbledore's office regarding Sirius' death, and the true meaning of the prophecy.
 Near the end of the discussion Harry asks what great power does he have that the prophecy alluded to.
 Dumbledore explains what that power is with the following quote:

 “There is a room in the Department of Mysteries, that is kept locked at all times.
 It contains a force that is at once more wonderful and more terrible than death, than human intelligence, than forces of nature.
 It is also, perhaps, the most mysterious of the many subjects for study that reside there.
 It is the power held within that room that you possess in such quantities and which Voldemort has not at all.
 That power took you to save Sirius tonight.
 That power also saved you from possession by Voldemort, because he could not bear to reside in a body so full of the force he detests.
 In the end, it mattered not that you could not close your mind.
 It was your heart that saved you.”